-6. Writing Guide for Nurses (2020).
-Nurse Journal. https://nursejournal.org/articles/writing-guide-for-nurses/
+6. Writing Tips for Nursing School Students (2022).
+Nurse Journal. [https://nursejournal.org/resources/writing-guide-for-nurses/]

 A guide with information on the different types of writing nurses need to master during their studies, from personal statements to essays.
 It also includes a list of writing resources, information on citations, and common writing mistakes.